 Karen joined the firm in August 2019.
 Prior to coming to DCALF, she worked as a paralegal for a law firm in Washington, DC.

-Karen earned her B.A. from the University of Maryland in College Park, MD, where she studied Government and Politics.
+Karen earned her B.A. from the University of Maryland, College Park in College Park, MD, where she studied Government and Politics.
 In addition to translation work, Karen has done volunteer interpreting in a variety of settings including asylum interviews and neighborhood clinics.
 She is fluent in Spanish.